 Global University's Berean School of the Bible provides Bible and ministry education and training at an adult continuing education academic level.
 Berean courses do not earn college credit.
 However, courses may be used for advanced standing in a Global University undergraduate degree program under strict guidelines.
-The student should contact Global University to determine if his or her completed Berean courses are eligible for college-level advanced standing.
-At least 50 percent of a student's coursework must be completed through Berean School of the Bible in order to earn a BSB certificate or diploma.
+The student should contact Global University to determine if he or she has completed Berean courses and is eligible for college-level advanced standing.

+To earn a Berean certificate or diploma, at least 50 percent of a student's coursework must be completed through the Berean School of the Bible.